-Computerworld - Kevin Hart, CTO at Cox Communications, is fresh off his latest meet-and-greet session for newly minted IT hires.
-Once a quarter, Hart hosts about 35 incoming employees at Cox's state-of-the-art "C-Tech" center, acquainting them with the culture of the cable giant, fielding questions about its technology stack, clarifying roles within the IT organization and outlining possible career paths.
+Kevin Hart, chief technology officer at Cox Communications, is fresh off his latest meet-and-greet session for newly minted IT hires.
+Once a quarter, Hart hosts about 35 incoming employees at Cox's state-of-the-art "C Tech" center, acquainting them with the culture of the cable giant, fielding questions about its technology stack, clarifying roles within the IT organization and outlining possible career paths.

-The Technology Onboarding Program was designed to complement Cox's general onboarding routines centered around HR and administrative practices, Hart explains.
-He estimates that the program, in its first year, has spurred a 15% improvement in IT productivity by facilitating a business-driven focus among new staff and ensuring that employees understand Cox's organizational structure so they know where to get what they need.
-Cox's turnover rate is lower than the industry average -- a fact that Hart attributes at least in part to programs like the IT onboarding initiative.
+The Technology Onboarding Program is designed to complement Cox's general onboarding routines centered around HR and administrative practices, Hart explains.
+He estimates that the program, in its first year, has spurred a 15% improvement in IT productivity by facilitating a business-driven focus among new staff and ensuring employees understand Cox's organizational structure so they know where to get what they need.
+Cox's turnover rate is lower than industry average, a fact Hart attributes at least in part to programs like the IT onboarding initiative.
 "Every little bit helps," he says.

 And every little bit is crucial today in the telecom and cable industry, which is in the midst of a radical transformation driven by innovation and convergence.
 "In this new day and age, we are trying to acquire and retain great talent to help drive us through this technology revolution," says Hart, who also serves as executive vice president and CIO.
 "That means we need to develop new types of talent and invest even more to attract and retain them."

 A lot of big companies, and, increasingly, many smaller shops, are finding themselves in a similar boat.
-With technology the centerpiece of most strategic business initiatives, companies like Cox are struggling to find people with expertise in next-generation technologies, from cloud computing to mobile.
-And, given the competitive nature of the job market, they must work even harder to retain those coveted employees once they find them.
+With technology the centerpiece of most strategic business initiatives, companies like Cox are struggling to find talent versed in the next-generation skill sets, from cloud computing to mobile, while working even harder to retain those coveted employees given the competitive nature of the job market.

-That's why well-executed onboarding programs are important.
-If it hits the right notes, onboarding can help new hires be more productive in a shorter time, while also engaging them in the company's culture and business goals, practitioners say.
+That's where a well-executed onboarding program comes in.
+If it hits the right notes, onboarding can help new hires be more productive in a shorter time frame, while also engaging them in the company's culture and business goals, practitioners say.
 "Onboarding is like a first impression -- it leads someone to trust a company as a new hire and have great thoughts about them -- or not," says Rachel Russell, who oversees research at TEKsystems, an IT staffing, talent management and services provider.